JoshuaKGoldberg/mock-react-redux/README.md

 ```

 The `dispatch` function returned by [`useDispatch`](https://react-redux.js.org/api/hooks#usedispatch) will be replaced by a `jest.fn()` spy.
-You can then assert against it as with any Jest mock in your unit tests:
+You can then assert against it as with any Jest mock in your tests:

 ```tsx
 it("dispatches the pageLoaded action when rendered", () => {